-Kim Stanley Robinson An Introduction
+Kim Stanley Robinson: An Introduction Cheryl Morgan

 It gives me great pleasure to introduce Kim Stanley Robinson to Bristol Ideas.
 You will hear more about his latest science fiction novel in the forthcoming event, but I’m here to tell you how he became a giant of the field.
 In doing this I am indebted, as is often the case, to our mutual friend John Clute, whose online Encyclopaedia of Science Fiction is an invaluable resource on the history of the genre.